alexemmas/my-cv/index.md

 Mathematics - C

 ## Personal Interests
 I am an avid cinemagoer and motorsports fan.
-In my spare time I also enjoy practising martial arts, reading, and a Friday night take-away.
+In my spare time I also enjoy practising martial arts, Snowboarding, and a Friday night take-away.